MAPA puts post resources at fingertips

 |0

-This work, MAPA puts post resources at fingertips, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MAPA puts post resources at fingertips, by Jordyn McCulley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.